Liposuction Surgery Types: What is the Safest Lipo Method?Body Plastic Surgery

 On the other hand, tumescent liposuction is not a suitable method for the ones who expect significant changes.

 It is also noteworthy that the recovery period of tumescent liposuction is 24 to 72 hours.
-Most people can get back to work a day after tumescent liposuction, but if you have pain, you can take a day off and use pain medications to relieve your soreness.
+Most people can return to work a day after tumescent liposuction, but if you have pain, you can take a day off and use pain medications to relieve your soreness.

 Ultrasound-assisted liposuction (UAL)

-Ultrasound-assisted liposuction, also known as ultrasonic liposuction, is a lipoplasty that has recently attracted more attention.
+Ultrasound-assisted liposuction, or ultrasonic liposuction, is a lipoplasty that has recently attracted more attention.
 In this surgery, first, the surgeon numbs the target area and then inserts a rod into the body to deliver ultrasonic energy to fat deposits.
 Once the fat cells have been liquified, they are easily removed by a cannula.

 Ultrasound-assisted liposuction, an outpatient procedure, can be used for different parts of the body, such as the belly, back, breasts, buttocks, arms, and legs.
 However, people with weak immune systems, diabetes, and blood problems should not undergo UAL.

 The recovery period of ultrasonic liposuction is between 3 to 5 days.
-You will probably have pain and swelling after the procedure, so you should wear a compression garment and take painkillers to minimize these side effects.
+After the procedure, you will probably have pain and swelling, so wear a compression garment and take painkillers to minimize these side effects.

 Power-assisted Liposuction (PAL)